thepablosantos/Cybersecurity-Tryhackme-Journey/Learning-Paths/SOC-Level-1.md

 # SOC Level 1 Learning Path

-**Status:** 🔄 Iniciado
+**Status:** 🔄 Started

-## Visão Geral
+## Overview

-Path focado em habilidades necessárias para iniciar carreira como SOC Level 1 Analyst ou Security Analyst.
+Path focused on skills needed to start a career as a SOC Level 1 Analyst or Security Analyst.

-## Seções Completadas
+## Completed Sections

 ### Section 1: Blue Team Introduction ✅
 - ✅ Junior Security Analyst Intro
 - ✅ SOC Role in Blue Team

-## Notas
+## Notes

-Este path foi iniciado para compreender a perspectiva defensiva, mas o foco principal permanece em Red Team.
-Conhecimento de SOC é valioso para entender como defensores operam.
+This path was started to understand the defensive perspective, but the main focus remains on Red Team.
+SOC knowledge is valuable to understand how defenders operate.